dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/zeebe-command.md

 The `update-job-retries` operation updates the number of retries a job has left.
 This is mostly useful for jobs that have run out of retries, should the underlying problem be solved.

-To perform a `update-job-retries` operation, invoke the Zeebe command binding with a `POST` method and the following JSON body:
+To perform a `update-job-retries` operation, invoke the Zeebe command binding with a `POST` method, and the following JSON body:

 ```json
 {